Rohan2002/threadlib/report.md

 ### Thread creation

+Worker_Create will also be responsible for setting up the scheduler/main context the first time it is invoked, we used a global variable to track this initialization process.
+Afterward we will initialize a new thread and put it inside the runqueue waiting for execution.

 ### Thread yield

+The function first checks if there is a current thread and a scheduler thread.
+If either of these threads is NULL, the function returns an error code.

+If there is a current thread, the function sets its status to THREAD_READY if it has not finished executing.

+The function then swaps the context from the current thread to the scheduler thread using the swapcontext() function.
+This effectively yields the current thread and switches to the scheduler thread.

+After the context switch is complete, the function returns 1 to indicate success.

 ### Thread join

+The input of the thread join will be the thread we wait for to finish, while we are waiting, we will yield to the scheduler to make other functions

 ### Mutexes
 The worker_mutex_init() function is used to setup the datastructure for the mutex, they include